yutannihilation/cutnumberint/README.md

     cut_number_int(c(0, rep(1, 100), 2:9), 5)
     #> Error: For simplicity, this function only takes care the cases when the inflated values are on the lowest bounds

+If you need more powerful functions, probably you can find nicer binning packages on CRAN.

+-   <a href="https://www.r-pkg.org/search.html?q=binning" class="uri">https://www.r-pkg.org/search.html?q=binning</a>